| RAD Grows Up'Every integrator has 'em--clients who are way too detail-oriented.

 is Sybase's justification for a phased release of development components that

+help make it easier for integrators to build multitier solutions.
 For instance, Sybase recently released the beta version of a PowerBuilder module

 that supports building with Microsoft's COM distributed-object model.
 The vendor